 It is important to boil the sugar until the correct consistency – to slow moving molten bubbles.
-The boiled sugar should not be fluid, but of a honey-like viscosity.
-It is not only about reading the thermometer, but also reading the consistency of the sugar.
+The boiled sugar should not be fluid, but instead a honey-like viscosity.
+It is not only about reading the thermometer, but also visually reading the consistency of the sugar.

-- A sugar too firm results in difficulty in sticking ropes together, breakage while pulling, difficulty in folding, and greater time & temperature to warm up
+- A sugar too firm results in difficulty in sticking strands together, breakage while pulling, difficulty in folding, and greater time & temperature to warm up

-- A sugar that is soft is easier to pull and form ribbons, but it will not hold shape well, will absorb moisture, and loses shine more quickly.
+- A sugar that is soft is easier to pull and form ribbons, but will not hold shape, absorb moisture easily, and lose shine quickly.

-It is better to err on the side of a stiff sugar consistency rather than a soft one.
-The ideal consistency is a sugar where:
+I prefer to err on the side of a stiff sugar consistency rather than a soft one.
+Ambient temperature and humidity also play a factor.
+The ideal consistency is where: